 Measurements with error analysis, experiments in electricity and magnetism, waves.
+Credit will not be given for both this course and PHYS 216.

 PHYS 211 General Physics I

 Topics include: unit conversions, vector algebra, translational kinematics, particle dynamics, work and energy, momentum, rotational kinematics and dynamics, fluid statics, heat, and calorimetry.
 Credit will not be given for both this course and